 • Both GA and fellowship payments for international students are paid via the same system.
-All stipends will continue to be paid via direct deposit as long as the student has authorized it via Workday (see above).
+All stipends will continue to be paid via direct deposit as long as the student has authorized it via Workday (see above) and met with the Annenberg business office.